-- Try Paleo Wraps which are made from coconut or try this tortilla recipe.
+- Try Coconut Wraps (we love these) which are made from coconut or try this tortilla recipe.
 You can also try Nori Sheets.
 They can be used anywhere you need a wrap or tortilla.

 - Make your own gluten-free scones made with almonds, carrots, and apples or my gluten-free almond bread or cookies.
 You can also check out gluten-free bagels, bread, and wraps in the freezer section of your health food store.

 - Buy organic, buckwheat granolas or learn to make your own at Pure Joy Culinary Academy.

 - Keep experimenting with recipes but remember that most of the gluten-free flours contain GMO corn, potato starch, tapioca, garbanzo bean flour and other questionable ingredients which may leave you feeling more lethargic than ever.
 Garbanzo bean flour makes me feel like I swallowed a brick.

 - Above all, ,ake your own food as much as possible and get creative with gluten-free pasta like zoodles (zucchini noodles).
 Remember that restaurants are famous for adding flour to soups and sauces as a thickener and even veggie burgers can contain gluten.
 A friend of mine was bed-ridden after having french fries.
 After checking back with the restaurant, she found that they were coated in white flour before frying to make them crispier.
 So, keep asking questions, be sure to request gluten-free alternatives and after a while, you won’t even miss the wheat and gluten.